GoogleCloudPlatform/document-ai-samples/web-app-demo/README.md

 The following is a list of existing components and their functionality

-* Base Layer - Base Layer holds all imported modules
+* Base Layer - Base Layer holds all imported components
 * Canvas - This component handles document display and annotation
 * Entity Tab - This component extracts text from the Document Proto and displays the text and highlights the bounding boxes depending on selection
 * Processor Selection - This component retrieves available processors and displays them, allows for processor selection, validates inputs of processors and the uploaded PDF, and sends the uploaded PDF for document processing